People

 Her research has been concerned with the everyday process of social (dis)integration in China’s rapid urban development, which is not only a social process but also an institutional process shaped by top-down and bottom-up practices across multiple scales.
 She is committed to an interdisciplinary approach to planning research, drawing on theoretical insights and methodological tools from geography, sociology and political science.
 More recent work has been in neighbourhood governance in urban China, social mix in China and its integration policies, and geographies of neighbourhood cohesion at the time of COVID-19.

-Yi Feng is doing PhD project at UCL under the supervision of Prof. Fulong Wu and Dr Fangzhu Zhang on financialization and urban governance transformation in China.
-Before entering UCL, Yi Feng had studied urban planning at the Nanjing University of China, where she got both Bachelor’s and master’s degrees.
+Dr Yi Feng is working as a research fellow on the ChinaUrban project.
+Before this, Yi Feng completed her doctoral research at Bartlett School of Planning, UCL.
+She had studied urban planning at the Nanjing University of China, where she got both Bachelor’s and master’s degrees.

 Her research interests lie in urban governance, financing urban development and urban development model associated with land.
 Drawing upon a micro political perspective, she has done research work on urban financialisation in China through the lens of urban development and investment corporations (chengtou) and land reserve centres.